BullieCaSa/ESP32SerialSSHProxy-VSC-build/README.md

-# ESP32SerialSSHProxy
+# ESP32SerialSSHProxy-VSC-build

-This project aims to make a serial console connected to the `ESP32` accessible using `SSH`.
+This project provides remote access to a serial (UART) console connected to the `ESP32`, using an `SSH` network connection.

-This way the `ESP32` will act like an `USB-UART-Converter`, but over the network.

 ## Setup